What Is A Carburetor? Its Function and How It Works

 How A Carburetor Works

-Based on Bernoulli’s principle, the carburetor draws more fuel into the airstream as the speed at which the intake air’s static pressure decreases.
 The majority of the time, the engine’s fuel supply does not increase instantly when the driver presses the throttle pedal (except from the accelerator pump).
-The fuel intake mixture is instead enhanced by increasing the airflow through the carburetor.
+Instead, the carburetor enhances the fuel intake mixture by increasing the airflow.

 Carburetor Video